Dreyfus affair: Legal rehabilitation

 Given these developments, General Louis André, the new Minister of War, led an investigation at the instigation of Émile Combes and assisted by judges.
 The investigation was conducted by Captain Antoine Louis Targe, aide to the minister.
 During searches of the Statistics Section he discovered numerous documents, most of which were obviously fabricated.
 In November 1903 a report was submitted to the Minister of Justice by the Minister of War.
 This was in compliance with the regulations since the Minister found an error committed by the Military Court.
 This was the beginning of a new review led by lawyer Ludovic Trarieux, the founder of the League of Human Rights, with a thorough investigation to run over two years.
-The years 1904 and 1905 were devoted to different legal phases before the Supreme Court.
+The years 1904 and 1905 were devoted to different legal phases before the Court of Cassation.
 The court identified three events (grounds) for review, the demonstration of the falsification of the Panizzardi telegram, demonstration of a date change on a document in the 1894 trial (April 1895 changed to April 1894) and demonstration of the fact that Dreyfus had not removed the minutes related to heavy artillery in the army.

 With regard to the writing of the bordereau, the court was particularly severe against Alphonse Bertillon who "reasoned badly on forged documents".
 The report showed that the writing was certainly by Esterhazy and that the latter had also confessed subsequently.
 Finally the Court demonstrated by a comprehensive and skilled analysis of the bordereau the futility of this purely intellectual construction and a commission of four headed by a general of artillery, General Sebert, maintained "it is highly unlikely that an artillery officer could write this missive".